Thursday, March 3, 2016

 source of this account

 Givry succeeds in escaping to England a few months after Protestantism is forbidden, and becomes a pastor in Plymouth.
-He returns to France to preach to Protestants "under the cross" (that is, persecuted).
+He returns to France to preach to Protestants "under the cross" (persecuted).

-His first results are disappointing: in Saint-Quentin, he preaches only twice, to 25-30 people each time, and does not give communion (the way of affirming one's faith).
-But deputies arrive from the countryside (X), inviting him to preach.
+His first results are disappointing: In Saint-Quentin, he preaches only twice, to 25-30 people each time, and does not give communion, the way of affirming one's faith.
+But delegates arrive from the countryside, inviting him to preach.

 Givry leaves, and goes elsewhere to preach.
 He is arrested and dies in prison.

-Are they opposed to the former Protestants of Saint-Quentin, middlemen who do not respond to Givry's call?
+Do they dislike the former Protestants of Saint-Quentin, middlemen who do not respond to Givry's call?

 As well, imagine the effect of a sermon by a fervent and eloquent pastor, at night, lit by fires and torches, on people used to the monotony of rural life.